DZD-eV-Diabetes-Research/redcap-docker/REDCAP_UPGRADE.md

 >   - ./backups:/opt/redcap-docker/backups
 > ```

-If the SQL step fails mid-upgrade, the database is **automatically restored** from the backup.
-The old version PHP directory is always kept alongside the new one so a rollback restores both layers cleanly.
+If the SQL step fails mid-upgrade the database is **automatically restored** from the backup.
+The old version PHP directory is always kept so a rollback restores both layers cleanly.

 To manually roll back after a completed upgrade: